robinsonb5/EightThirtyTwo/README.md

 An experimental CPU core with 8-bit instruction words and 32-bit registers.
 Copyright (c) 2019, 2020 by Alastair M. Robinson

+## Scope
+The project includes a synthesizable CPU core, an assembler, linker, disassembler, emulator and on-chip debugger, as well as a backend for the vbcc C compiler.

+## License

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or